 If you are a presenter or a member of the LDStorymakers Author Guild, yes.
-Your discount will be emailed to you a week before registration opens IF you are current on your dues.
+Your guild discount will be emailed to you a week before registration opens IF you are current on your dues.
 If you register without using these codes, we cannot refund the difference.
-We are so sorry!
 Please check the LDStorymakers website for application/renewal information.
 You may wait until you have renewed your dues before you register, however, we do anticipate the conference selling out, so if you wait, wait cautiously.

 Does the conference offer scholarships?